Table of Contents

 Where to go from here

-For many popular data sources and metrics the dashboards are already made available by the community, it saves the hassle of making the dashboard by yourself.
-Explore plugins like Plotly to utilize the full power of Grafana.
+For many popular data sources and metrics the Grafana dashboards are already made available by the community, it saves the hassle of making the dashboard by yourself.
+Explore plugins like Plotly to utilize the full power of Grafana dashboards.

 Our Hosted Grafana service already has dashboards set up for you, and every new plugin comes with a bunch of ready-to-go dashboards.
 Check out our Grafana as a Service page to learn more.
 Get a free trial with MetricFire and start making Grafana dashboards right away.
 You can also book a demo and talk to us directly about what Grafana can do for you.